-- 1. All poultry must be entered between 5-8 p.m. on Monday, July 24.
-Judging will begin after rabbits on Tuesday, July 25 (approximately 1:30 p.m.). - 2.
-Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 3.
-Poultry showing symptoms of disease or infection of any type will be denied entrance. - 4.
-Each exhibitor is responsible for the care and feeding of his/her birds. - 5.
-Exhibitors may have up to 20 total birds. - 6.
-No Pullorum testing in 2023.
-Testing is not required for waterfowl or
+- All poultry must be entered between 5-8 p.m. on Monday, July 29.
+1. Judging will begin after rabbits on Tuesday, July 30 (approximately 1:30 p.m.) in the Livestock Arena. - Any poultry exhibits must meet the Breed Standard as listed in the 2.
+Poultry Standard of Perfection. - Poultry showing symptoms of disease or infection of any type will be 3. denied entrance. - Each exhibitor is responsible for the care and feeding of his/her birds.
+4. - Exhibitors may have up to 20 total birds.
+5. - Pullorum testing was on July 6th.
+Testing is not required for waterfowl or 6.
+4-H and FFA Rabbits. - All Poultry must be banded.
+7. - The terms cock, cockerel, hen, and pullet are defined as follows: 8.
+Cock: male bird hatched prior to Jan.
+1 of the current year.
+Cockerel: male bird hatched after Jan.
+1 of the current year.
+Hen: female bird hatched prior to Jan.
+1 of the current year.
+Pullet: female bird hatched after Jan.
+1 of the current year.